A Hypnotherapist review of Disney Pixar’s Inside Out

-You have to bear with me here as some things might be incorrect and I may have missed some minor details.
-I watched this with a nearly four year old that finds it difficult to sit still for more than five minutes at a time (I was also cradling a sleeping 11 month old)!
-Here is a picture of her in the third out of four fancy dress costumes that she changed into whilst watching inside out.
-A panda costume was the first one, Olaf didn’t cut it as she didn’t want a big tummy, she finished with Doc McStuffins.
+You have to bear with me here.
+Some things might be incorrect and I may have missed some minor details.
+I watched Inside Out with a nearly four year old that finds it difficult to sit still for more than five minutes at a time (I was also cradling a sleeping 11 month old)!
+I have a picture of her in the third out of four fancy dress costumes that she changed into whilst watching the film.
+A panda costume was the first one.
+Olaf didn’t cut it as she didn’t want a big tummy and she finished with Doc McStuffins.
 All very normal pre schooler behaviour I’m sure!

-I knew Inside Out was about feelings and I knew it involved a woman called Joy because we’d recently seen a good friend make a wonderful Joy at a Disney themed birthday party.
-I didn’t however realise how relevant the film was to my work.
+I knew Inside Out is about feelings and I knew it involved a woman called Joy.
+We’d recently seen a good friend make a wonderful Joy at a Disney themed birthday party.
+I didn’t however realise how relevant the film was to my work as a hypnotherapist.

 As per wikipedia “the film is set in the mind of a young girl, Riley Andersen, where five personified emotions—Joy, Sadness, Fear, Anger, and Disgust — try to lead her through life as she moves with her parents to a new city”.

-Another part of the film I liked was when Riley had her first day at amnew school.
-Joy recognised it was very important for Riley to feel only good feelings, she drew a circle on the floor, instructed Sadness to stand in it and said everything sadness related had to stay in the circle.
-Whilst I often use the metaphor of a circle on the floor and ask clients to ‘step into it’ (it has a variety of uses that may form another blog post) I have not ever used it the other way round, after watching the film though I think I might just turn that technique inside out.
+Another part of the film I like is Riley’s first day at a new school.
+Joy recognises the importance for Riley to feel only good feelings.
+She draws a circle on the floor, instructs Sadness to stand in it and says everything sadness related must stay in the circle.
+Whilst I often use the metaphor of a circle on the floor and ask clients to ‘step into it’ (it has a variety of uses that may form another blog post) I have not inverted it.
+After watching the film though I think I might just turn that technique inside out.